karissa/studies/dat-1.0/questions.md

 3) What role do you take on in the team?

-4) Are there problems right now in your workflow?

-5) How do you send your teammates data?
+4) How do you send your teammates data?

-6) Do you ever move code to a production machine, like a super computer or AWS instance?
+5) Do you ever move code to a production machine, like a super computer or AWS instance?
 How do you do that?

-7) What problems have you had trying to get data and code to the production instance?
+6) What problems have you had trying to get data and code to the production instance?

-8) Have you ever tried to teach someone how to do this?
+7) Have you ever tried to teach someone how to do this?
+How did that go?

-9) Git familiarity and problems.
+8) Git familiarity and problems.
 If no mention of Git:
   - Have you tried to use git?
   - What stops you from using git to collaborate?